rust-embedded/book/src/concurrency/concurrency.md

 #[interrupt]
 fn timer() {
-    // Use `store` to write 0 directly to COUNTER unsafe { COUNTER.store(0, atomic::Ordering::Relaxed) }
+    // Use `store` to write 0 directly to COUNTER COUNTER.store(0, atomic::Ordering::Relaxed)
 }
 ```

-We still require `unsafe` blocks since `COUNTER` is a `static mut`, but we no
+This time `COUNTER` is a safe `static` variable.
+Thanks to the `AtomicUsize`
+type `COUNTER` can be safely modified from both the interrupt handler and the
-longer have the overhead of disabling all interrupts.
-When possible, this is a
+main thread without disabling interrupts.
+When possible, this is a better
-better solution — but it may not be supported on your platform.
+solution — but it may not be supported on your platform.

 A note on [`Ordering`]: this affects how the compiler and hardware may reorder
 instructions, and also has consequences on cache visibility.
 For simple atomic